bashbaugh/old-personal-site/_posts/2020-11-12-building-a-multiplayer-js-game-with-colyseus-js-in-20-minutes.md

 We will be using the [TypeScript programming language](https://www.typescriptlang.org/docs/) for the server, as it is the recommended language for Colyseus.
 If you are not familiar with TypeScript, it is very similar to Node.js but requires you to specify types (such as string, number, or "any") for variables and also lets you use some advanced/modern features that are unavailable in basic Node.js.
 But usually, you should be able to just write standard JS code and get away with it in TypeScript.

+As this is an intermediate-level tutorial, I will assume you are already familiar with JavaScript features such as classes, etc.

 ## Setting up the server

 The easiest way to get started is by starting a new TypeScript Repl at <https://repl.it/languages/typescript> (if you would prefer to use a local environment instead, go ahead).
 I would recommend renaming it to something like "My Multiplayer Game" from the dropdown at the top so you can easily find it again.